NayanDZ/DLLHijacking/README.md

 ![MsfVenom](https://github.com/NayanDZ/DLLHijacking/blob/main/6.jpg)

-   *As you can see application is trying to load the malicious DLL without checking it and we got system reverse shell.*
+   **As you can see application is trying to load the malicious DLL without checking it and we got system reverse shell. 👨‍🔧 **